visualengineers/reflex-layers/README.md

 ## Electron

 * application can be run as electron app using the command `npm run electron`
 * application can be packaged as electron app using the command `npm run electron-build`
 * resulting electron files are stored in the `release` folder
 * both commands start a production build before packaging
 * __IMPORTANT:__ Windows .exe files are limited to 2GB file size.
-As NSIS packages all resources into one large installer, this means that you have to be careful regarding the number of texture resources contained in the packaged installer. if the package is too large, the application is correctly built and copiend to `win-unpacked` directory, but the installer file is corrupted and the build process fails with an error like this:
+As NSIS packages all resources into one large installer, this means that you have to be careful regarding the number of texture resources contained in the packaged installer. if the package is too large, the application is correctly built and copied to `win-unpacked` directory, but the installer file is corrupted and the build process fails with an error like this:

   ``` bash
     File: failed creating mmap of "D:\Projekte\ReFlex\reflex-layers\reflex-layers\release\reflex-layers-0.9.0-x64.nsis.7z"